hynek/structlog/docs/twisted.rst

 ---------------------

 To make structlog's behavior less magicy, it ships with a Twisted-specific wrapper class that has an explicit API instead of improvising: :class:`structlog.twisted.BoundLogger`.
-It behaves exactly like the generic :class:`structlog.BoundLogger` but is slightly faster due to less overhead, has an explicit API (basically :func:`~structlog.twisted.BoundLogger.msg` and :func:`~structlog.twisted.BoundLogger.err`), hence causing less cryptic error messages if you get method names wrong.
+It behaves exactly like the generic :class:`structlog.BoundLogger` except:

+- it's slightly faster due to less overhead,
+- has an explicit API (:func:`~structlog.twisted.BoundLogger.msg` and :func:`~structlog.twisted.BoundLogger.err`),
+- hence causing less cryptic error messages if you get method names wrong.

 Processors